 There are two tracks for International Studies majors.

 - Public Sector - For students interested in pursuing a career in non-profit or governmental organizations.
 This track allows students more freedom to choose electives applicable to each student’s individual interests.

-- Private Sector - For students interested in pursuing a career in business or economics.
+- Private Sector - For students interested in pursuing a career in accounting, finance, management, marketing, or economics.
 This track is a little more restrictive, in terms of mandatory courses, but still allows students some freedom to design their curriculum.

 Second Language Skills

 An overall minimum of 18 foreign language credits (or equivalent proficiency), including six upper level hours, is required for all International Studies majors.
 Since language is the single most powerful instrument for accessing another culture, a measure of oral fluency and functional skills in reading and writing a foreign language is an integral part of this program.
-UALR currently offers upper level courses in French, German and Spanish.
-Chinese is also offered, but only lower level courses; students may obtain upper level Chinese courses through study abroad.
+UALR currently offers upper level courses in French, and Spanish.
+Chinese is also offered, but only lower level courses.
+Students may obtain upper level Chinese courses, or perhaps other language courses, through study abroad.

 Area of Concentration

 The Area of Concentration consists of 18 hours of closely related courses in various disciplines, such as Political Science, History, Art, Geography, Sociology, Communications, Religion, International Business, etc. Each major’s area of focus closely related courses is individually designed in consultation with the Academic Coordinator, depending on the student’s personal scholastic background and interest.

 All majors are required to complete an Internship with an agency or commercial firm of international scope in order to gain hands-on experience in a setting where global knowledge is crucial.

 The Senior Project is an independent study project to be completed under the direction of a faculty member knowledgeable in the student’s area of concentration.
 The student will define a problem in consultation with his/her adviser, work out a research schedule and present the findings in a well organized paper.